 Should you make initial contact via phone, text or call, your phone number is stored on that device which is password protected under a code that is meaningless to any other individual, your phone number will be removed from the relevant device after our work together has ended.

-If you decide to attend counselling then you will asked to give and sign consent for paper copies of four documents to be completed and stored in a secure environment that both Lynsey Judson and Shirley Higham have access too, these being;
+If you decide to attend counselling then you will asked to give and sign consent for paper copies of documents to be completed and stored in a secure environment that your counsellor has access to; these being;

 Our Agreement - providing an outline of the responsibilities and expectations for both client and counsellor